 Previous studies by same group revealed the presence of artificial sweeteners in the Grand River as well as in treated drinking water sourced from the river.

 Other authors on the paper include former Master’s student Natalie Senger and Prof. Sherry Schiff, both from the Department of Earth and Environmental Sciences at the University of Waterloo.

-Funding for the study was provided by Environment and Climate Change Canada, the Ontario Ministry of Agriculture, Food and Rural Affairs, and the Natural Sciences and Engineering Research Council.
+Environment and Climate Change Canada, the Ontario Ministry of Agriculture, Food and Rural Affairs, and the Natural Sciences and Engineering Research Council funded the study.

 Soil Science Society of America: Tracking wastewater's path to wells, groundwater.
 January 24, 2018.

 Crop Science Society of America: Tracking wastewater's path to wells, groundwater.
 January 24, 2018.

 American Society of Agronomy: Tracking wastewater's path to wells, groundwater.
 January 24, 2018.